rmunjal123/IRS-MR-2019-01-19-IS1PT-IND-RiteshMunjal-Enhanced_Mortgage_Loan_Process/README.md

 4. After startup is complete, launch Google Chrome and click on the "KIE WB" shortcut
 5. Login using role "wbadmin"
 6. Create New Workspace
-7. Import Project from Github link
+7. Download Project to local machine from Github link
+8. Import project to KIE Workspace
 8. Name the Project and click OK
 9. Deploy Project